sarihammad/chattr-backend/README.md

-# Chattr - Scalable Real-Time Chat & Video Application
+# Chattr - Scalable Real-Time Chat & Video Application (In Progress)

-**Chattr** is a scalable, real-time messaging and video chat platform inspired by WhatsApp — but with a twist: it enables users to connect randomly with others for casual conversations, friendships, or romantic connections.
-Built using a microservices architecture in **Spring Boot**, Chattr is designed to be an end-to-end learning playground for mastering **system design**, **distributed systems**, and **cloud-native development**.
+**Chattr** is a scalable, real-time messaging and video chat platform. it enables users to connect randomly with others for casual conversations, friendships, or romantic connections.
+Built using a microservices architecture in **Spring Boot** for mastering **system design**, **distributed systems**, and **cloud-native development**.

 ---